SAP-samples/fsm-extension-sample/docs/Extension-on-SAP-Build.md

 ![Register extension 7](./assets/ExtensionOnSapBuild/register-extension-step7.png)

-- The FSM-Extension sample template should be loaded and displaying information from SAP Field Service Management:
+- The FSM-Extension sample template should be loaded and displaying information from SAP Field Service and Asset Management:

 ![Register extension 8](./assets/ExtensionOnSapBuild/register-extension-step8.png)